weeniemount/bouncyball-kde-6/README.md

-# bouncyball-kde-6
-a port of the bouncy ball widget v2.1 from KDE 5 to KDE 6

-this is extracted out of the plasmoids file since the original source code is long gone
+this is the KDE 5 version of the bouncy ball, v2.0, that is completly unmodified and here for archiving and preserving